cms-sw/cmssw/Configuration/Geometry/README.md

 * D11 = T5+C2+M1+I1+O1+F1
 * D12 = T3+C2+M2+I1+O2+F2
 * D13 = T3+C3+M2+I1+O1+F1
+* D14 = T5+C2+M2+I1+O2+F2

-Currently, D4 is considered to be the baseline for the Phase 2 Tracker TDR.
+Currently, D4 is considered to be the baseline for the Phase 2 Tracker and L1 Trigger TDRs, and D12 is considered to be the baseline for the Phase 2 Muon and Barrel TDRs.